 The contraceptive implant does not provide any protection against sexually transmitted infections (STIs).

 The contraceptive implant is inserted in the inner side of the upper arm.
 The area around it sometimes bruises and feels sore for a few days following insertion.
 Your doctor will use a local anaesthetic, to ensure the insertion does not hurt.
 This small operation involves a small cut and should take only a few minutes.
-Afterwards, you need to use back-up contraception for a week, to give the implant time to start working.
+Afterwards, you need to use back-up contraception (for example a condom) for a week, to give the implant time to start working.

 Implant birth control will protect you from pregnancy for three years.
 After that, you'll need to have the implant removed and changed for a new one, if you would like to continue using implant birth control.